-From our offices in Newburn and Hebburn, Health Advisors are the first point of contact with patients in need of front line medical care or transportation and, as you can imagine, this is not like your usual contact centre.
+From our Operations Centres in Newburn and Hebburn, Health Advisors are the first point of contact with patients in need of front line medical care or transportation and, as you can imagine, this is not like your usual contact centre.

 While not every 999 or 111 call we deal with is a life threatening emergency, our Health Advisors utilise a medical assessment tool called NHS Pathways as well as their excellent communication, questioning and problem solving skills to assess patient need and provide the relevant level of medical assistance.

-Our 999 and NHS111 call taking operations can be very rewarding in busy and pressured environments.
+Our 999 and NHS111 call taking operations can be very rewarding in busy, demanding and highly pressured environments.
 We are open 24 hours a day, 7 days a week for 365 days of the year.

 Our Health Advisors have to remain calm in challenging circumstances, accurately recording patient information into computer systems whilst reassuring callers and offering practical support.
-Emergency call operators must be able to make decisions, respond quickly to requests and multi-task.
+Our staff must be able to make sound decisions, respond quickly to requests and multi-task.

-Full training and mentoring is given, following which you will be able to utilise the assessment tool to evaluate and direct patients to the most appropriate healthcare provider, which may include asking them to make their own way to hospital or refer them to another healthcare professional or provide an ambulance response.
+Full training and mentoring is given, following which you will be able to utilise the assessment tool to evaluate and direct patients to the most appropriate healthcare provider, which may include asking them to make their own way to hospital, referring them to another healthcare professional or providing an ambulance response.

 You will need to have:

-- You will need to have experience of handling stressful situation
+You will need to have experience of handling stressful situations.

-- You need to be able to work shifts including nights, weekends and bank holidays
+You need to be able to work shifts including nights, weekends and bank holidays depending on your rota.

-- You will have a 4 week training course and a workplace mentor who will work with you to sign you as competent before you take any calls
+You will have a 5 week training course and a workplace mentor who will work with you to sign you as competent before you take any calls on your own.

 You will be trained in 111 first and then after a period of time you will be trained to take 999 calls.